 A little more than four miles past Rainier, just after you cross over Beaver Creek, dive off State Highway 30 onto Beaver Falls Road where waterfall wanderings take over along a lane that provides two falls for the price of one stop.

 ‘Upper’ Beaver Falls is easy enough to find; it’s mere steps from your car on the left side of this drive.
 Note the swift flowing cascading rapid just above the main falls that drop 11 feet over basalt rock.

-There’s a deep pool below that is no doubt a popular swimming hole on warmer days – but not on a January afternoon when snowflakes mingle under a grey-shaded sky.
+There’s a deep pool below the falls that is no doubt a popular swimming hole on warmer days – but that on a January afternoon where snowflakes mingle under a grey shaded sky.

-When you take take this short jaunt keep this fact in mind: the narrow, winding roadway was once the main state highway that was built more than a century ago.
+When you make this short jaunt on Beaver Falls Road keep this in mind: the narrow, winding roadway was once the main state highway that was built more than a century ago.

 It is one of the last remaining sections of the Old Columbia River Hwy and has 5 originally restored old bridges and two beautiful waterfalls.

 Realignment of Highway 30 occurred decades ago and now Beaver Falls Road is a quiet, out of the way and barely noted lane---but perhaps that’s not so bad.